danthorpe/YapDatabaseExtensions/README.md

 }
 ```

 When creating a new item, set the metadata property before saving the item to the database.
-YapDatabaseExtensions will then save the metadata inside YapDatabase correctly.
-There is no need to encode the metadata inside the primary object.
-When reading objects which have a valid `MetadataType`, YapDatabaseExtensions will automatically read, decode and set an items metadata before returning it.
+YapDatabaseExtensions will then save the metadata inside YapDatabase correctly. *There is no need to encode the metadata inside the primary object*.
+When reading objects which have a valid `MetadataType`, YapDatabaseExtensions will automatically read, decode and set the item’s metadata before returning the item.

-Note that previous metadata protocols `ObjectMetadataPersistable` and `ValueMetadataPersistable` have been deprecated.
+Note that previous metadata protocols `ObjectMetadataPersistable` and `ValueMetadataPersistable` have been deprecated in favor of `MetadataPersistable`.

 ## “Correct” Type Patterns
 Because the generic protocols, `ValueCoding` and `CodingType` have self-reflective properties, they must be correctly implemented for the APIs to be available.
-This means that the equality `ValueCoding.Coder.ValueType == Self` is true.
+This means that the equality `ValueCoding.Coder.ValueType == Self` must be met.
 The APIs are all composed with this represented in their generic where clauses.
-This means that if your `ValueCoding` type is not the `ValueType` of its `Coder`, your code will probably not compile.
+This means that if your `ValueCoding` type is not the `ValueType` of its `Coder`, your code will not compile.

 Therefore, there are six valid `Persistable` type patterns as described in the table below: